djmitche/proj/README.md

     region = us-east-1
     name = devel-instance  # instance name ("Name" tag)

-in addition to the SSH section options given above.
+in addition to the SSH section options (with the exception of hostname) given above.

 ## Children

 Proj searches for a child project `childproj` as follows, starting in the current directory:

- * If `.proj/childproj` exists, it is read to determine the configuration of the child project.
+ * If `.proj/childproj.cfg` exists, it is read to determine the configuration of the child project.
  * If a subdirectory named `childproj` exists, proj treats that directory as the child project.

 When there are no more path components, proj implicitly looks for a child project named `DEFAULT`.